sarath-menon/vicon_datastream/README.md

 # vicon-datastream-sdk
-inofficial VICON DataStream SDK with cmake support
+Unofficial VICON DataStream SDK with cmake support

 Can be compiled on mac,windows and ubuntu.
 No dynamic linking (unlike the official sdk)